Torbuntu/Leikr/docs/hacking.md

 ```

 The command to compile:

 `> javac -cp Leikr-x.x.x.jar Java.java`

-You have to add the Leikr jar to the classpath.
+You have to add the Leikr jar to the classpath in order for the compiler to know what `Engine` is.
 In this example I have it in the Code directory with the java class.

 After I generate my class file:

 `> mv Java.class Compiled/`

-this will move the class file into the compiled directory for running.
+this will move the class file into the `Compiled` directory for running.

 Don't forget to make sure the `program.properties` file has `use_compiled = true`